 Address: 10 The Green, Woodstock, VT 05091

 Since 1883, the Norman Williams Public Library has welcomed the public through its doors to learn, explore, and educate through lectures, books, presentations, exhibits, and more.
 Gifted by Dr. Edward H. Williams, the Norman Williams Public Library is named after his father.
 The library was built on the site of his parent’s home in Woodstock.

-Norman Williams Public Library features over 70,000 offerings among books and media and truly has something for any reader within its historical walls.
-This site is now known as The Green in Woodstock, and it’s a popular gathering space in the city.
+Norman Williams Public Library features over 70,000 offerings among books and media and truly has something for any reader within its historic walls.
+This site is now known as The Green in Woodstock, a popular gathering space in the city.

 The library is a local icon and is made from beautiful pink sandstone.
 It draws in locals and those visiting Woodstock to experience a unique piece of New England history and literature within its walls.

 The library welcomes adults and children alike, with a lovely Children’s Room for quiet time, reading, story hours, and summer reading events for kids of all ages.
-For older children and adults, the library offers art classes, movie screenings, crafts, art talks, lectures, and much more every week.
+The library offers art classes, movie screenings, crafts, art talks, lectures, and much more for older children and adults every week.